-- Workers trained on modern slavery; - Percentage of Tier 1 supplier audits completed; - Incidents reported as a result of whistleblower disclosures; - Completed Tier 1 supplier questionnaires received.
+- Workers trained on modern slavery; - Percentage of Tier 1 supplier audits completed; - Incidents reported as a result of whistleblower disclosures; - Completed Tier 1 supplier questionnaires received. - Analysis of Ethical work and projects undertaken beyond tier 1

-This statement has been approved by the board of directors of CP Foods (UK) Limited and will be reviewed annually.
+This statement has been approved by the Board of Directors of CP Foods (UK) Limited and will be reviewed annually.

-Mark Cheadle, Managing Director, CP Foods (UK) Ltd June 2017
+Mark Cheadle, Managing Director, CP Foods (UK) Ltd June 2018